-But the best tip I can give is to resist the temptation to increase your spending just because you get a raise, or you come into some extra money.
+But the best tip I can give is to resist the temptation to increase your spending just because you get a raise or you come into some extra money.

-There is a lot to know when it comes to money and it can take years of study to become knowledgeable.
+There is a lot to know about money, and it can take years of study to become knowledgeable.

 4. Never spend money to make each other happy.

 Other than spending money on marriage counseling if you hit a rough patch, DON’T spend money to cover up problems in your relationship.

 It is very tempting to spring for flowers or a fancy dinner to make up for a mistake or smooth over an argument because that works like a charm.

 The problem is that the good feelings you are buying are temporary.

 As soon as they wear off, you must spend more money to bring them up again.

 Eventually, you will get into serious debt if you do that to fix every problem or disagreement.